uilicious/uilicious-docs-v3/reference/page-navigation/switch-tabs.md

 description: Learn how to use the I.switchTab command to navigate between different tabs in your UIlicious test.

 # add tags to improve search results
-tags: i.switchTab, page navigation, switch tab
+tags:
+    - i.switchtab
+    - iswitchtab
+    - switch tabs
 ---

 # Switch Tabs